wp-plugins/threewp-broadcast/readme.txt

 Has options for whitelisting (required blogs), blacklisting, user role access granularity, custom post and custom taxonomy support and an uninstall to completely remove itself.
 No traces of the plugin are left (assuming the created tables are successfully removed).

 Requires php v5.4 for trait support.
 Users of php v5.3 should remain with version 1.18.

+Users of php v5.4 can only use the <a href="http://mindreantre.se/wp-content/uploads/2010/02/threewp-broadcast_v1.18.zip">latest legacy version: v1.18</a>.

 Available in the following languages: